expo/expo/docs/pages/versions/unversioned/sdk/av.md

   - `isBuffering` : a boolean describing if the media is currently buffering.
   - `rate` : the current rate of the media.
   - `shouldCorrectPitch` : a boolean describing if we are correcting the pitch for a changed rate.
+  - `pitchCorrectionQuality` : iOS time pitch algorithm setting.
+See `setRateAsync` for details.
   - `volume` : the current volume of the audio for this media.
   - `isMuted` : a boolean describing if the audio of this media is currently muted.
   - `isLooping` : a boolean describing if the media is currently looping.